jlgranof/marvelpy/examples/README.md

 # Marvelpy Examples

-This directory contains examples demonstrating how to use the Marvelpy v1.0.0 client with the new type-safe model system.
+This directory contains focused examples demonstrating how to use the Marvelpy v1.0.0 enhanced client with comprehensive API coverage.

 ## Prerequisites